 03 of 08

-Dee Schlotter, a color expert at PPG, finds that bathrooms are one of the best spaces to experiment on due to their small size.
-Pear Cactus was recommended if you're on the hunt for something that's bright and colorful, but not too brash or loud.
-This shade of green falls more on the serene side, making it the perfect hue for getting ready for work and getting ready for bed.
+Dee Schlotter, a color expert at PPG, finds that bathrooms are among the best spaces to experiment with due to their small size.
+Pear Cactus works if you're on the hunt for something bright and colorful but not too brash or loud.
+This saturated shade of green falls more on the subdued, serene side, making it the perfect hue for preparing for work or winding down for bedtime.

 04 of 08

 "A stunning shade of blue that is fresh and bright, evocative of crystal clear streams and cloudless summer skies is perfect for bathrooms," says interior designer Tara Polony.
-Mix in white accents and gold or brass hardware for an elegant space perfect for soaking in the tub.Continue to 5 of 8 below.
+Mix in white accents and gold or brass hardware for an elegant look while relaxing in the tub.Continue to 5 of 8 below.

 05 of 08

 You can't go wrong with a cool white in any space.
 A few coats of this paint can quickly turn a bathroom into a clean, minimal sanctuary.
-Cooler whites look great with silver hardware, but can also adapt easily to warmer-toned accents.
-Farrow & Ball's Strong White is a fail-proof bet.
+Cooler whites look great with silver hardware but can also adapt easily to warmer-toned accents.
+Farrow & Ball's Strong White with its light gray undertones is a fail-proof bet for a modern look and feel.

 06 of 08